Shower Curtains vs. Glass Door: How to Choose

 So, which one should you choose for your shower?
-Obviously, there’s a pretty major price difference between them.
+Obviously, there’s a pretty significant price difference between them.
 Is it worth spending the extra money to go with a glass door?
-Or is a shower curtain a better investment that leaves you plenty of financial wiggle room?
+Or is a shower curtain a better investment that leaves plenty of financial wiggle room?
 To make the decision easier, let’s break down the pros and cons of each to see how they compare.

-Advantages and Disadvantages of Shower Curtains
+Advantages & Disadvantages of Shower Curtains

-Go into most hotels, gyms, and other public showers, and you’re most likely to find curtains providing privacy to all stalls.
-More than just hiding your naked body from unwanted eyes, shower curtains can also be very visually appealing and unique.
-They come in many different colors, styles, patterns, and designs, so you can pick one that matches your décor.
+When you visit most hotels, gyms, and other public showers, you’ll most likely find curtains providing privacy to all the stalls.
+Rather than hiding your naked body from unwanted eyes, shower curtains can also be visually appealing and unique.
+They come in many colors, styles, patterns, and designs, so you can pick one that matches your décor.

 Anyone can easily install a shower curtain.
-However, it does require a bit more than just a curtain to make it work correctly.
+However, it requires more than just a curtain to make it work correctly.
 You’ll also need a shower rod to hang it on, rings to hang the curtain on the rod, and a shower liner to stop the water from splashing out.
 Once you have everything, putting up the rod is just a matter of twisting it to tighten against both walls.

 Compared to a glass door, shower curtains are a much less elegant solution.
-This is particularly true if you have a nice-looking shower that you’d like to show off.
+This is particularly true if you have a nice-looking shower you’d like to show off.
 A curtain will cover everything up, while a glass shower door makes the shower a focal point, drawing your eyes in.
-This could be an advantage in some cases where privacy is a concern, such as shared bathrooms.
+This could be an advantage when privacy is a concern, such as shared bathrooms.

-Drawbacks and Advantages of Glass Shower Doors
+Drawbacks & Advantages of Glass Shower Doors

 Even with glass doors, you have many options to choose from.
 Some have metal frames that go all the way around the door, encasing the glass panels.
-Some doors are considered frameless since they are missing the metal frame completely, opting instead to mount directly to the shower walls or hang on a single sliding bar across the top.
+Some doors are considered frameless since they are missing the metal frame completely and must be mounted directly to the shower walls or hung on a single sliding bar across the top.

-The prices vary, with framed doors falling on the lower end of the spectrum and completely frameless setups boasting some hefty price tags.
-What’s more, the installation of a shower door is many times more difficult, complicated, and labor-intensive than putting up a simple shower rod and curtain, and they can be more challenging to clean.
-Some homeowners that are proficient with tools and have some DIY experience may be able to install a framed shower door themselves.
+The prices vary, with framed doors falling on the lower end of the spectrum and completely frameless setups boasting hefty price tags.
+Installing a shower door is often more difficult, complicated, and labor-intensive than putting up a simple shower rod and curtain, and they can be more challenging to clean.
+Some homeowners that are proficient with tools and have DIY experience may be able to install a framed shower door themselves.

 When is a Shower Curtain a Better Choice?

-Most apartments, townhomes, and even rental houses are equipped with pretty basic showers that are built for function over form.
-In such cases, a shower curtain gives you a chance to enhance the look of your whole bathroom by hiding that boring shower behind something unique and exciting.
-You can even get shower curtains that display elegant works of art, so it can truly enhance the look of a plain shower.
+Most apartments, townhomes, and rental houses are equipped with basic showers built for function over form.
+In such cases, a shower curtain gives you a chance to enhance the look of your bathroom by hiding the boring shower behind something unique and exciting.
+You can even get shower curtains that display elegant works of art to enhance the look of a plain shower.

 A shower door can cost hundreds, even thousands of dollars, plus the cost of installation.
 On the other hand, a shower rod and liner can be purchased for under $20 and will perform the utilitarian function of keeping your bathroom dry while you shower.
 A decorative shower curtain can be added later for another minimal cost.

 When is a Glass Door the Best Decision?

 Even if you’re just replacing the door on an existing shower, another glass door can completely transform the look and feel of the shower and the whole bathroom.
-There will also be some damage leftover from the old door that you’ll need the new one to cover over.
+There will also be damage leftover from the old door that you’ll need the new one to cover over.

-Featured image credit: Artazum, Shutterstock
+Featured Image Credit: Artazum, Shutterstock